You meet with your prospect, run several meetings, they tell you how much they love your proposal. But then you wait... And wait... And wait...

 By phrasing the question this way, the prospect will want to address it directly with you because their refusing to not forward an agreement is not related to your potential relationship.

-This is an easy way to flush out the true objection.
-Typically, the prospect will say something along the lines of "it’s not you, I don’t have the budget” or "it’s not your solution, we have other priorities right now.”
+Typically, the prospect will say something along the lines of "It’s not you.
+I don’t have the budget” or "It’s not your solution, we have other priorities right now.”

-Our goal is to address these objections and reiterate how our solution can be tied back to addressing their number one challenge or goal.
+Your goal should be to address these objections and reiterate how your product can be tied back to addressing their number one challenge or goal.

-Unless we can directly tie our solution to their top one or two priorities, we will continue to stay in the “nice to have” bucket.
+Unless you can directly tie our solution to their top one or two priorities, we will continue to stay in the “nice to have” bucket.

 These tips have come from years of scraping my knees and making similar mistakes.
 Building business relationships is both an art and a science.
 I hope that some of these practices will help improve your funnel, increase your business, and form stronger partnerships with clients.